1. How is Millennium Park funded?

 For information on participation in the Family Fun Festival, please contact [email protected]

-For any other requests or questions, please contact [email protected]
+For general requests or questions, please contact [email protected]